Skip to content

 g.add_edge(nodes[0], nodes[5], 1.0)

-# Local reaching focuses on immediate neighbors
+# Local reaching focuses on a bounded neighborhood

-local = pg.centrality.local_reaching(g)
+local = pg.centrality.local_reaching_centrality(g, 1)

 # Global reaching counts all reachable nodes

-global_reaching = pg.centrality.global_reaching(g)
+global_reaching = pg.centrality.global_reaching_centrality(g)

 for node in nodes: